curtiscarlsen/curtiscarlsen/reference/RPGs/Traveller/Log of First Solo Traveller Game.md

 # Ship Combat
 The team gets to the ship and takes off.
-As they head out to the jump limit, a patrol ship finds them and takes them by surprise.
+As they head out to the jump limit, a patrol ship finds them and takes them by surprise. the team shoots off sandcasters and runs at top speed, getting to the jump limit before the patrol disables their ship.

 # Aspects
 #RPG/Traveller